 Out of Control Cravings and Hunger?
 You may need more dietary fat, aka in the keto world, fat bombs.
 My husband would go CRAZY without his fat bombs!
-I personally don’t like them as much because I’m super sensitive to dumping syndrome, especially sugar alcohols.
+I personally don’t like them as much because I’m super sensitive to dumping syndrome, especially the addition of any sugar alcohols/sugar substitutes.
 But if you need to be kept from going into a tailspin, I recommend looking up “keto fat bomb” recipes on Pinterest!
 My husband’s personal favorite are these Keto Mini Pizzas.
 I like them, too, because they don’t have any added sugar.
 But he eats them literally every day, and remember, he is dropping inches like crazy!

 Take Measurements and “Before” Pics.
 As I mentioned earlier, the scale doesn’t mean much, so only step on it once a week at MOST.
 Have someone hide it if necessary!
 But go by body measurements, not weight.